sct-pipeline/multiparametric-fixed-fov/README.md

 multiparametric data.

-This pipeline will loop across all subjects located under the DATA folder and results will be concatenated into single csv files (each row will correspond to a subject).
+This pipeline will loop across all subjects located under the DATA folder and results will be concatenated into single csv files where each row will correspond to a subject.
+The files will be output in the `DATA` folder.

 The following metric is output:
 - **mt**: MTR in WM in whole WM and sub-tracts, averaged across slices